-In 2018, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
+In 2019, sablefish longline surveys were conducted for both the NSEI and SSEI areas in the Southeast Region.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
 Biological data collected in these surveys include length, weight, sex and maturity stage.
 Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
-The cost of these surveys is offset by the sale of the fish landed; however, in 2018 seven commercial fishermen participated in the surveys and were allowed to sell their Personal Quota Share (PQS); thus, reducing the impact on the quota by for fish harvested and sold by the state.
-The department plans to allow permit holders to harvest their PQS aboard future NSEI longline surveys.
+The cost of these surveys is offset by the sale of the fish landed; however, in 2019 six commercial fishermen participated in the surveys and were allowed to sell their Personal Quota Share (PQS); thus, reducing the impact on the quota by for fish harvested and sold by the state.
+The department plans to allow permit holders to harvest their POS aboard future NSEI longline surveys.
 A mark-recapture survey has been conducted using longlined pots since 2000 with this survey performed using the state vessel the R/V Medeia since 2012.
-In May and June 2018, 9,679 fish were marked and released in NSEI over the course of the tagging survey.
-In addition to marking, a total of 2,124 genetic samples were collected along the entire length of Chatham Strait.
-Over the 21-day survey, 24 longlined pot sets were made.
-Sablefish were targeted by area and depth in proportion to the commercial catch using logbook data from the three previous years.
+In May and June 2019, 10,790 sablefish were marked and released in NSEI over the course of the tagging survey.
+In addition to marking, 574 length-weight-girth samples were collected throughout the survey as part of an escape ring study.
+Over the 21-day survey, 17 longlined pot sets were made.
+Sablefish were targeted by statistical area in proportion to the commercial catch using logbook data from the three previous years.
 The mark-recapture results serve as the basis of our NSEI stock assessment.
-A tagging survey is scheduled for 2019 (Contact Andrew Olson).
+A tagging survey is scheduled for 2020 and will include a continuation of the escape ring study conducted in 2019 (Contact Rhea Ehresmann).